tazamun2023/pos/readme.md

 ## About POS

-POS Applications which allow you to create virtusal Store.
+POS Applications which allow you to create virtual Store.

 ## How to install

 ### Requirements
 `` php version = 8.0 or more ``

 `` composer ``